opencadc/storage-inventory/storage-inventory-dm/README.md

 ## lastModified updates
 How does global learn about copies at sites other than the original?
-- when a site file-sync completes (adds a local StorageLocation): update the Artifact.lastModified
+- WAS: when a site file-sync completes (adds a local StorageLocation): update the Artifact.lastModified
+- NOW: when a site file-sync completes (adds a local StorageLocation): create a StorageLocationEvent with the Artifact.id
-- when global metadata-sync from site(s) see this and tracks (add a SiteLocation): update Artifact.lastModified
+- when global metadata-sync from site(s) see this and tracks: add a SiteLocation
+- when global metadata-sync *first* sees an Artifact: update Artifact.lastModified to make sure the events in global are inserted at head of sequence
 - metadata-sync never modifies Entity metdata: id, metaChecksum never change during sync
-- eventually: Artifact.lastModified will be the latest change at all sites, but that doesn't stop metadata-sync from processing an "event" out of order and merging in the new SiteLocation

 ## cache site
 How would a temporary cache instance at a site be maintained?